Building the Foundation for a Data-Driven Future

 WWT and Washington University in St. Louis partner to build a public cloud-based enterprise data store that will support the University's data maturity goals well into the future.

-Washington University in St. Louis (WashU) partnered with WWT to design and implement a public cloud-based enterprise data store — a foundational pillar of a mature data infrastructure.
-The multi-year engagement is part of WashU’s transformational program, MyDay, which aims to develop new ways to use and manage the data needed to run the University.
-A key first step in this process involves improving the University’s data maturity (i.e., their ability to collect, report and analyze data).
+Washington University in St. Louis (WashU) chose to work with WWT to design and implement a public cloud-based enterprise data store — a pillar of a mature data infrastructure.
+The multi-year engagement is part of WashU’s transformational program, MyDay, which aims to develop new ways to use and manage the data needed to run the university.
+A key first step in this process involves improving data maturity (i.e., their ability to collect, report and analyze data).

 Understanding the current landscape

 WWT began work in early 2019 by understanding WashU’s data and reporting landscape.
 As with many of our customers, WashU’s data comes from a mix of applications hosted either on-premises or in the cloud via software-as-a-service sources, soon to include Workday.
 WWT assessed the various options to extract data from each of the university's unique source systems.

 Once we understood the back-end sources, we evaluated the front-end reporting needs.
 Different communities at WashU favored different business intelligence tools, and not all tools were directly connected to the existing data warehouse.
 WWT worked with WashU to determine which tools would need integrations to the new enterprise data store.

 After gathering business and IT requirements, WWT began a period of iterative design and testing to develop an architecture for the enterprise data store.
 We developed proofs of concept for promising combinations of components, evaluating different ETL (extract, transform and load) tools, data lakes and data warehouse options in the process.